thegrumpys/odop/client/docs/Help/search.md

 The default value is TOL=1.0E-04 (i.e. TOL=0.0001).
 In general, larger values of TOL will cause a shorter, less accurate search.
 Smaller values of TOL will cause a longer search.
-Extremely small values of TOL (significantly less than 1.0E-08) risk causing the comparison to fall off the computer's word length.
-The result is effectively TOL=0.0 producing a failed search.
+Values of TOL on the scale of 1.0E-08 or smaller may not change the result as compared to values closer to the default.
-Values of TOL greater than 1.0E-02 may result in searches that are too inaccurate to be used effectively by SEEK, and TRADE.
+Values of TOL greater than 1.0E-02 (0.01) may result in searches that are too inaccurate to be used effectively by SEEK, and TRADE.

  **Notes:**